 To me, right now is the perfect time to reinvent your style.

-With all this free time, you can really figure out what you love, what makes you feel amazing, and change your style to reflect those things.
+With all this free time, you can really figure out what you love, and what makes you feel amazing and change your style to reflect those things.

 Related reading: How to Glow Up Your Life, Inside and Out